metalcycling/openstructure/modules/mol/base/doc/entity.rst

        print(chain.residues) # [B.GLY1, B.GLY4, B.GLY3]
        print(chain.in_sequence) # prints false

+    Note that the value of  `in_sequence` is independent from the value of :attr:`ChainHandle.in_sequence`.

+    :type: bool

   .. attribute:: atoms

      Get list of all atoms of this chain.
 To access a single atom, use